-Prior to year-end, Mons Calpe was among a list of eight European football clubs sanctioned by UEFA due to non-compliance with the "no overdue payables" requirement.
-This included a fine of EUR16,000, which is recognised as part of Other creditors at year-end.
-This was paid in full after year-end on 5 July 2022.
+In 2021, Mons Calpe was among a list of eight European football clubs sanctioned by UEFA due to non-compliance with the "no overdue payables" requirement.
+This included a fine of EUR16,000 which was paid in full on 5 July 2022.